 Here’s James Wedmore’s homepage and it checks all of the boxes!

 Ready to increase conversions on your own website?
 We can help!
 We’ve helped business owners just like you increase conversions on their website.
-In fact, we recently helped one client increase sales by over 40% with a few improvements.
+In fact, we recently helped one shop owner increase sales by over 40% with a few improvements.
 Read the case study here.